How to Solve Hyper-V Cannot Delete Checkpoint | 5 Solutions

 If none of these ways can help, then you may need to try delete checkpoint Hyper-V with PowerShell.

-Hyper-V PowerShell module is a bundle of cmdlets for creating, configuring and managing Microsoft Hyper-V hosts and virtual machines.
-It can be more a time efficient method than using GUI.
-You can use it remove any Hyper-V checkpoint that has no delete option.
+Hyper-V PowerShell module is a bundle of cmdlets for creating, configuring, and managing Microsoft Hyper-V hosts and virtual machines.

 Delete Hyper-V checkpoint via PowerShell

-2. If you need to specify a host, you can add a parameter of -ComputerName.
-The command looks like:
+1. If you need to specify a host, you can add a parameter of -ComputerName.
+The command looks like this:

 Get-VMSnapshot -ComputerName <ComputerName> -VMName <VMName> | Remove-VMSnapshot